-This course is the next step in the accident reconstruction training program after completing the On-Scene Accident Investigation (Level I).
-The course is two weeks (80 hours).
+This course is the next step in the accident reconstruction training program after completing the At-Scene Collision Investigation (Level I) course.

 This course is designed for the police officer or engineer that is consistently handling critical collisions and the analysis of those collisions.
 There is substantial course work and projects to reinforce instruction.
 Students should be well versed in scientific calculator usage.

 A comprehensive exam will be given at the close of each week covering the topics studied.

 Advanced Technical Collision Investigation is a prerequisite for Traffic Collision Reconstruction (Level III).